Etiquette Tips for Eating at a Buffet

 What You Should Do

-• Take modest servings, and only what you know you can eat.
-There are usually many item choices, but it's better to maintain decorum and not stack your plate high with food just because it is offered.
+• There are usually many item choices, but it's better to maintain decorum and not stack your plate high with food just because it is offered.
 You can always make a second round through.

 • If you return to the line, leave your plate behind and get a clean plate.
 The same goes for beverages if you need a refill.